markxnelson/datarefactoringadvisor/livelab/collect-database-workload/README.md

 5. The `/` at the end is a terminator that signals the end of the PL/SQL block in Oracle.

-After executing this code, a new SQL Tuning Set named `tkdradata` will be created in the database.
+After executing this code, a new SQL Tuning Set named `MY_SQLTUNE_DATASET_NAME` will be created in the database.
 Initially, it will be empty, but you can populate it with SQL statements and their execution statistics using other procedures from the `DBMS_SQLTUNE` package.

 SQL Tuning Sets are useful for various purposes, such as: